dayanandv/codecheck/README.md

-CodeCheck is a testing framework tailored for undergraduate programming students.
+CodeCheck is a testing framework tailored for programming students.
 It allows users to run test cases against their Python code submissions, providing immediate feedback on correctness.
 With support for input-output pairs and various configuration options, CodeCheck helps students validate their solutions and improve their coding skills.

 File Structure: